Bombing of Hildesheim in World War II: February 13, 1945

 An aerial mine was dropped on a tennis court at night.
-Nobody was killed, but hundreds of roofs were damaged in the city center and in the Southern and Southwestern residential areas.
+Nobody was killed, but hundreds of roofs were damaged in the city centre and in the southern and southwestern residential areas.

 February 22, 1945 (Operation Clarion)

 As part of the Allied Operation Clarion (destruction of German traffic centres in smaller cities) the marshalling yard in Hildesheim was targeted in the afternoon of February 22, 1945.
 Due to good weather and clear sight the marshalling yard was heavily damaged, the city itself received considerable damage: 102 houses were destroyed, and 106 houses and two churches (St. Bernward's Church and St. Lamberti Church) suffered severe damage.
 998 houses and four churches, among them the Cathedral and Saint Michael's Church which were declared World Heritage Site in 1985, were slightly damaged.